 CRA sends charities a summary of the return after it has been processed.
 The summary has some reported and recalculated financial numbers.
 Charities should make sure the summary is correct and keep a copy since it will be needed for filing the next year.

 If a charity needs to correct information on a return after it is filed, it should file a Form T1240 to make the correction.
+(See CRA’s website or call to get a copy.)

 Here are some common problems with information returns: